 - (1) Meetings The members of the Audit Committee shall hold meetings as are required to carry out this mandate, and in any case no less than four meetings annually.
 The external auditors are entitled to attend and be heard at each Audit Committee meeting.
 The Chair, any member of the Audit Committee, the external auditors, the Chief Auditor, the Chair of the Board or the Chief Executive Officer may call a meeting of the Audit Committee by notifying the Corporate Secretary of CIBC who will notify the members of the Audit Committee.
-The Chair shall chair all Audit Committee meetings that he or she attends, and in the absence of the Chair, the members of the Audit Committee present may appoint a Chair from their number for a meeting. - (2) Notices of Meetings Notices of Audit Committee meetings may be provided by prepaid mail, personal delivery, facsimile, electronic-mail or telephone, provided that the method of notification chosen shall be capable of being received by members of the Audit Committee and the external auditors at least 24 hours before an Audit Committee meeting at the member's contact information last recorded with the Corporate Secretary.
+The Chair shall chair all Audit Committee meetings that he or she attends, and in the absence of the Chair, the members of the Audit Committee present may appoint a Chair from their number for a meeting.
+At the invitation of the Audit Committee, members of CIBC's management and others may attend Audit Committee meetings, as the Audit Committee considers necessary or desirable. - (2) Notices of Meetings Notices of Audit Committee meetings may be provided by prepaid mail, personal delivery, facsimile, electronic-mail or telephone, provided that the method of notification chosen shall be capable of being received by members of the Audit Committee and the external auditors at least 24 hours before an Audit Committee meeting at the member's contact information last recorded with the Corporate Secretary.
 Any member of the Audit Committee may in any manner waive notice of an Audit Committee meeting and attendance at an Audit Committee meeting is waiver of notice of the meeting, except where a member attends for the express purpose of objecting to the transaction of any business on the grounds that the meeting is not properly called. - (3) Secretary and Minutes The Corporate Secretary, his or her designate or any other person the Audit Committee requests, shall act as secretary at Audit Committee meetings.
-Minutes of Audit Committee meetings shall be recorded and maintained by the Corporate Secretary and subsequently presented to the Audit Committee for approval. - (4) Quorum A majority of the members of the Audit Committee shall constitute a quorum.
-If a quorum cannot be obtained for an Audit Committee meeting, members of the Board who would qualify as members of the Audit Committee may, at the request of the Chair or the Chair of the Board, serve as members of the Audit Committee for that meeting. - (5) Resident Canadian Majority The Audit Committee shall not transact business at an Audit Committee meeting unless a majority of the members present are "resident Canadians" under the Bank Act (Canada). - (6) Access to Management and Outside Advisors The Audit Committee shall have unrestricted access to management, employees and the external auditors of CIBC.
+Minutes of Audit Committee meetings shall be recorded and maintained by the Corporate Secretary and subsequently presented to the Audit Committee for approval.

+- (4) Quorum A majority of the members of the Audit Committee shall constitute a quorum.
+If a quorum cannot be obtained for an Audit Committee meeting, members of the Board who would qualify as members of the Audit Committee may, at the request of the Chair or the Chair of the Board, serve as members of the Audit Committee for that meeting. - (5) Access to Management and Outside Advisors The Audit Committee shall have unrestricted access to management, employees and the external auditors of CIBC.
 The Audit Committee shall dedicate a portion of regularly scheduled meetings to meet separately with the Chief Auditor, the Chief Financial Officer, and the external auditors.
 The Audit Committee shall have the authority to retain and terminate external legal counsel, consultants or other advisors to assist it in fulfilling its responsibilities and to set and pay the compensation for these advisors without consulting or obtaining the approval of the Board or any officer of CIBC.
-CIBC shall provide appropriate funding, as determined by the Audit Committee, for the services of these advisors. - (7) Meetings Without Management The Audit Committee shall hold unscheduled or regularly scheduled meetings, or portions of regularly scheduled meetings, at which management is not present. - (8) Access to Other Committees The Chair or any member of the Audit Committee may request the input of another Board committee on any accountability or responsibility set out in this mandate.
+CIBC shall provide appropriate funding, as determined by the Audit Committee, for the services of these advisors. - (6) Meetings Without Management The Audit Committee shall hold unscheduled or regularly scheduled meetings, or portions of regularly scheduled meetings, at which management is not present. - (7) Access to Other Committees The Chair or any member of the Audit Committee may request the input of another Board committee on any accountability or responsibility set out in this mandate.

-4. ACCOUNTABILITIES AND RESPONSIBILITIES
+ACCOUNTABILITIES AND RESPONSIBILITIES